barryclark/jekyll-now/_posts/2020-11-20-get-global-variable.md

 ---

 ## Clean-up Time!
 - **Optional client hunt**: Find a pub/restaurant/etc that has a poopy menu when displayed on mobile.
-Ask the manager (or other decision maker) if you can redesign their site for your group assignment.
+Ask the manager (or other decision maker) if you can redesign their site for your group assignment (get it "on record" with an email request).
 Example: [Alumni Sandwich Shop](https://alumnisandwiches.com/menu).
 - [Tomorrow]({% link _posts/2020-11-23-installing-wp.md %})